elecnix/ai-effort-regulation/SUB-AGENT-STATUS.md

 # Sub-Agent Implementation Status

 ## ✅ Phase 1 Complete: Isolated Sub-Agent
+## ✅ Phase 2 Complete: Energy Tracking

 ### What We Built

-A fully functional **MCP Sub-Agent** that runs independently and is ready for integration with the main sensitive loop.
+A fully functional **MCP Sub-Agent** with energy tracking that runs independently and is ready for integration with the main sensitive loop.

 ### Files Created